VictoriaGorobets/rsschool-cv/cv.md

 * Bachelor, Belarusian National Technical University, technical maintenance of safety
 ****
 ## Experience
 Worked as an security engineer.
-Now I am a tutor in physics and mathematics
+Now I am a tutor in physics and mathematics.

 ****
 ## Code Example